 For couples : It’s hard to beat J.K.
 Place Roma with its central proximity to the Spanish Steps and the Pantheon and its incredible roof top bar.
 Casa del Moro is a very romantic loft with beautiful views from the room balcony and is a very affordable option too.

 For families and groups: Hotel Cosmopolita is in a great location near the Trevi Fountain and they have quad rooms.
+Just around the corner is Filo Black, a stylish 2 bedroom apartment that sleeps 6 and is fully self-contained.
+We also love Raphel’s Pallette which also sleeps 6, is very spacious and a design lovers dream!

 Solo: Apollo Rooms Colosseo is a fairly new establishment with friendly owners and quiet rooms.
 As the name suggests it is quite close to the Colosseum and well located to see most of the highlights of room on foot or by public transport.